georlav/githunt/README.md

   Request:
-    -rate-limit  requests per second limit (default: 500) -workers     sets the desirable number of http workers (default: 50) -cpus        sets the maximum number of CPUs that can be utilized (default: 7) -timeout     set a time limit for requests in seconds (default: 15)
+    -rate-limit  requests per second limit (default: 500) -workers     sets the desirable number of http workers (default: 50) -cpus        sets the maximum number of CPUs that can be utilized (default: num of local cpus - 1) -timeout     set a time limit for requests in seconds (default: 15)

   General: